Mining and Minerals

 Matthew Watson, Professor of Chemical and Process Engineering, University of Canterbury

-Matthew is a Professor of Chemical and Process Engineering at the University of Canterbury, specialising in the decarbonisation of heavy industry using renewably generated electricity.
+Matthew is a professor of chemical and process engineering at the University of Canterbury, specialising in the decarbonisation of heavy industry using renewably generated electricity.
 His career spans 15 years in industrial gases R&D at Air Products, where he worked on materials development, pilot‑scale technologies, and adsorption science, before joining academia in 2015.
-He is a Fellow of Engineering NZ and IChemE, a lifetime member of the American Ceramic Society, and serves as Deputy Director of the Biomolecular Interaction Centre.
+He is a Fellow of Engineering NZ and IChemE, a lifetime member of the American Ceramic Society, and serves as deputy director of the Biomolecular Interaction Centre.

 Matthew is also a co‑founder of CullBeck, a hydrogen direct reduced iron (H2‑DRI) technology company, and advises several cleantech ventures.
 His research covers ammonia, cement, steel, and metals decarbonisation, alongside applied process modelling and industrial innovation.
 His research focusses on using renewably generated electricity to decarbonise heavy industry including ammonia, cement, steel, and other metals; and worked in the industrial gases sector for 15 years at Air Products and Chemical, primarily in research and development roles.